 One way or the other, it’s a good idea to encrypt and reformat the SSD before handing it off to anyone else.

 More About SSDs

-  If you’re interested in upgrading your computer with an SSD or you have questions about an SSD configuration you’re having some problems with, we’ve published a few blog posts you might be interested in.
+If you’re interested in upgrading your computer with an SSD or you have questions about an SSD configuration you’re having some problems with, we’ve published a few blog posts and written a SSD 101 series.
 Let us know if you have other questions!